 Rooms can be on the small side

-Still, the rooms, decked out in natural colors fostering a sense of peace and tranquility, feature generously-sized bathrooms with slate floors and granite counters.
-And a mini-bar stocked with local, artisanal products provide excellent respite after a day of adventure or where-did-the-time-go people watching at Pearl Street Mall.
+A fully stocked mini-bar provides an excellent respite after a day of adventure or people-watching at Pearl Street Mall.
 The on-site spa also beckons, and honeymooners can sip on champagne while they wait for their couples massage to begin.

 Best Wellness : Dunton Hot Springs